MealTeamTrix/Airbnb-Market-Trends/README.md

 # Project Name
 This is the Exploring Airbnb Market Trends project from Datacamp.

+The data for this is located in data folder.